Meet the Wildscapers

 Miguel Espinel

 Born and raised in Venezuela, Miguel Espinel moved to Texas with his family in 2005, staying in Bryan for some time and later moving to Denton in 2014 for graduate studies in music at the University of North Texas.
 Feeling quite welcomed by Denton and its wonderful local community, Miguel was happy to make Denton his permanent home, seeking opportunities to give back to the land and community that welcomed him.
 Working with Wildscapers gives him a perfect chance to give back and help in efforts to restore the native ecology of Denton and its surroundings, while gaining valuable experience in the field and opening a new path in ecological work that is very necessary for the sustainability of the land.
-Being an active member of Denton's local artistic community as a musician, composer, improviser, and colaborator, while joining Wildscapers in its efforts to foster the restoration of the local land and ecosystems, Miguel is happy to be one of many individuals who are working hard to enact change at the local level in our community.
+Being an active member of Denton's local artistic community as a musician, composer, improviser, and collaborator, while joining Wildscapers in its efforts to foster the restoration of the local land and ecosystems, Miguel is happy to be one of many individuals who are working hard to enact change at the local level in our community.